Mountains of Mezenc: Tourism

 After agriculture, the second major activity on the massif is tourism.

 The Mezenc plateau is a vast Nordic ski area.
 A small ski resort, both downhill and cross-country, is located in Les Estables.
 It offers skiing on Mont d'Alambre and on the edge of the Mézenc.
 It's also the starting point for the Ardèche mountain traverse, a hike that can be completed on skis.

 Mont Gerbier-de-Jonc is particularly popular, and is visited by around 300,000 people every year.

 The region is criss-crossed by the GR 7, GR 73 and GR 40 long-distance hiking trails, and the PR58 and PR205 short-distance hiking trails.

 The Carthusian monastery of Bonnefoy comprised very large buildings.
 It was destroyed by fire in 1653.
 What remains today is the prior's house and the bell tower.

 No fewer than 14,000 beds are made available on the massif during the tourist season.

 Environmental protection

 The Massif du Mézenc site has been classified under the law of May 12 1930 for its great landscape interest.
 The appearance of the site can only be modified with the authorization of the Ministry of the Environment and the Prefect.
 It covers the communes of Le Béage, Borée, La Rochette, Chaudeyrolles, Les Estables and Saint-Front, with a total surface area of 4,300 hectares.
 The Ardèche part of the site is included in the Monts d'Ardèche Regional Nature Park.

 It is also a national biological reserve.

-In culture

-The Mezenc massif is rarely mentioned in literature before the eighteenth century.
-However, in the course of the eighteenth and nineteenth centuries, it attracted the attention of travelers, botanists, geologists, geographers and members of learned societies who undertook to describe it for their contemporaries.

-Among these observers, Aimé Giron described the Estables region as follows: "It has a detestable reputation for bad weather, ignorance and destitution. [...]
-The low houses, topped with straw or thatch, seem to crouch in cold against the earth [...]
-It's a Lapp village transplanted to the Velay.
-Or George Sand, who, in her travel diary, describes her trip to Les Estables in June 1859: "This is a country without paths or guides, without any means of communication, and where you have to conquer all your discoveries at the price of danger and fatigue.
-The people who live here know no more about it than foreigners.
-I find here a very characteristic race that is in harmony with the soil that bears it: lean, dark, rough and as if angular in its forms and instincts [...]".